evlaV/steamos-atomupd/doc/server.md

             :   A string in the `ISO-8601 date` basic format, followed by an optional `.` and a number called the `build increment`.

+            **estimated_size**
+            :   An integer representing the estimated download size, in Bytes, to perform the update.
+When this key is either missing, or its value is zero, the estimated size should be assumed to be unknown.

             **checkpoint**
             :   A boolean value indicating whether this image is a checkpoint or not.